Hieromon/AutoConnect/mkdocs/otaupdate.md

 ## OTA Updates with AutoConnect

-AutoConnect provides **two types of the platform** for updating the binary sketch stored in the ESP8266 or ESP32 module via OTA.
-They correspond to the [Web Browser Update](https://arduino-esp8266.readthedocs.io/en/latest/ota_updates/readme.html#web-browser) and [HTTP Server Update](https://arduino-esp8266.readthedocs.io/en/latest/ota_updates/readme.html#http-server) mentioned in the [ESP8266 Arduino Core documentation](https://arduino-esp8266.readthedocs.io/en/latest/ota_updates/readme.html#ota-updates).
+AutoConnect provides **two type platforms** for updating the binary sketch in the ESP8266 or ESP32 module via OTA.
+They correspond to the [Web Browser Update](https://arduino-esp8266.readthedocs.io/en/latest/ota_updates/readme.html#web-browser) and [HTTP Server Update](https://arduino-esp8266.readthedocs.io/en/latest/ota_updates/readme.html#http-server) whiches mentioned in the [ESP8266 Arduino Core documentation](https://arduino-esp8266.readthedocs.io/en/latest/ota_updates/readme.html#ota-updates).

-[**The update behavior when using a web browser**](otabrowser.md) as an update client keeps with the scenario assumed by the ESP8266 arduino core.
-Therefore, the user sketch must meet the requirements described in the ESP8266 Arduino Core documentation, but it is not difficult to incorporate an implementation for that into a sketch using AutoConnect.
+[**The update behavior using a web browser**](otabrowser.md) as an update client keeps with the scenario assumed by the ESP8266 arduino core.
+Therefore, the user sketch must meet the requirements described in the ESP8266 Arduino Core documentation, but you can easily embed the update feature that able to handle with the web browser by AutoConnect.
 All you need to do is bind the **ESP8266HTTPUpdateServer library class**[^1] of the ESP8266 Arduino core as an [AutoConnectAux](acintro.md) to the [AutoConnect menu](menu.md).

 [^1]: The AutoConnect library provides an implementation of the **HTTPUpdateServer** class that ported from ESP8266HTTPUpdateServer class for ESP32 intention.
 It is contained the **WebUpdate** under the examples folder.